bseverns/roomLens/README.md

 # Room Lens
 *A site‑sensing instrument that “plays” a room*

 Room Lens listens to the latent choreography of a space—air, light, distance, presence—and translates those micro‑movements into sound.
 Think of it as a lens you point **at** a room: it refracts the scene into musical behavior.
-Like MOARkNOBS‑42 it is unapologetically tweakable, and like perceptual‑drift it wants to linger in the in‑between moments where nothing and everything is happening.
+Like all things should be it is unapologetically tweakable, and like perceptual‑drift it wants to linger in the in‑between moments where nothing and everything is happening.

 ## Why this exists
 - **Instrument**: improvise with architecture, HVAC, footsteps, sunbeams, and silence.
 Twist it, but let the room push back.